-It has been two years since we packed up and moved our family across the country.
+It seems like yesterday that we were packing up and moving our family across the country, but it has been two years now.
 I’ll get this out of the way up front – this move has not been easy for us.

 If you are new to this blog, in late 2017, we picked our family up from Texas and planted ourselves loosely in Northern Virginia.
 I say planted loosely because we just can’t bring ourselves to plant deep roots here yet.